dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Success is often achieved by those who don't know that failure is inevitable.
+  Mankind is made great or little by its own will.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)